 Windows event logs can be truncated programmatically or via the Windows Event Viewer program.
 When a log is truncated, all information is erased from it.
-Any entries not already processed by the service will be lost.
+Any entries not already processed by the service are lost.

 The service detects event log truncation.
-If "Report Truncated Log" is checked, it will generate a separate message stating the truncation.
+If "Report Truncated Log" is checked, it generates a separate message stating the truncation.
 This option is most useful in environments where truncation is not expected and as such might be an indication of system compromise.